deadphill/agilepredict-octopus-rates-card/README.md

 The card doesn't feel "instant" when changing day
 Set cardRefreshIntervalSeconds: 1 in the Lovelace card YAML.
 Sensor goes unavailable sometimes
+The REST sensor includes:

+timeout: 30
+scan_interval: 900

-The REST sensor includes timeout: 30 and scan_interval: 900 to reduce flapping.
+to reduce flapping.

 Disclaimer
 Not affiliated with Octopus Energy or AgilePredict.